Chapter 2.2 – Ports and Distribution Networks

 When deciding where to operate VALS, distribution systems are first selected, followed by a specific location for the distribution center(s), and then the kind of VALS to be performed at each of the distribution centers.
 However, VALS can also have a significant impact on the choices regarding the structure of distribution systems and the location of distribution centers.
 This is due to differences in logistics characteristics and requirements for each product category.
 The mix of structural logistics factors related to products will have a significant impact on determining which distribution network structure will be adopted, and where to locate distribution centers, as well as where to operate VALS.

 It is also important to notice that once a VALS location has been selected, the situation does not remain unchanged.
-At a moment, the factors behind the selection of a specific VALS location may change, requiring an adjustment.
+The factors behind the selection of a specific VALS location may change, requiring an adjustment.
 This can take from a few weeks to a few months, depending on the scale of the inventory and the availability of new facilities on the leasing market.
 Relocating a distribution center takes much longer.
 Once a distribution center has been set up, the logistics service provider typically operates the facility for at least five to ten years, mainly because of the sunk costs.
 A complete change in the choice of the distribution system will be even more complex and time-consuming.
 By redistributing the location of VALS within existing nodes, a short-term impact on the quality and service attributes within the distribution network can be experienced without having to change the distribution structure or facility location.

 Related Topics